kyaiooiayk/Awesome-ML-Lessons-Learnt/README.md

 - Don't assume the data is available.
 - Don't assume the data is easy to get.
 - Don't assume that the labels are perfect (human bias while labelling).
+- Leaking information while splitting the data.
+Computing the mean and subtracting it from every image across the entire dataset and then splitting the data into train/val/test splits would be a mistake.
+Instead, the mean must be computed only over the training data and then subtracted equally from all splits (train/val/test). | [Ref](https://cs231n.github.io/neural-networks-2/) | [Notes](https://drive.google.com/drive/u/1/folders/1gqmJ9JAm_UR9Lzh6Zpj3R3pSLWUIdbQ7)

 ***

 ## Project management